Madonox/Commons/README.md

+# Commons is depreciated as of now.
+I'm remaking Netty from the ground up, with better performance and serialization practices.
+Expect a release soon.

 # Commons
 Commons is a compiled set of useful Roblox utilities that aim to make game development easier for developers.